guadaltech/odoo-recever/gst_recever/doc/index.rst

 * Allows you to connect to your establishment account.
 * Allows you to fill the QR code of Recever.
 * Allows you to send a Recever or iRecever to your account and to the buyer one.
+* Allows you to refund a Recever or iRecever.

 Requirements
 ============